Last Updated: November 18, 2022

 Block units, also called block clubs in many cities, allow neighbors to organize themselves very informally for social or action purposes.
 Sometimes the motivation might be fighting crime, keeping an eye on senior citizens or vulnerable populations, protecting children on the way to and from school and after-school activities, or dealing with real or perceived threats from commercial neighbors, speeding, or abandoned or poorly maintained houses .

 A well-functioning neighborhood association may encourage and assist the blocks within its boundaries to form block units.
 Block units complement neighborhood associations, rather than compete with them.
 Both are very helpful.

 The block units can focus on a very detailed level on problems and opportunities, and they also offer people who are shy or wary of the neighborhood association for some reason a way to become involved in creating and maintaining a great neighborhood.

 So if your neighborhood association is doing a great job and offers you some help in forming a block club, that is the ideal situation.
-But for the rest of you who want to organize or re-organize block units, we will walk you through that process.
+But for the rest of you who want to organize or re-organize block units without any involvement from an organization representing the broader area, we will walk you through that process.

 Our experience with community groups is that they tend to rely too little or too much on formal organization.
 Many neighborhood associations simply are not as effective as they could be if they were willing to form more committees, engage in fund raising, learn more about how to fight city hall, and otherwise prepare for action.